kamilrybacki/Kemux/docs/user-guide/manager.md

 Kemux streams can be defined in two ways:

 1. Statically, as standalone Python scripts, adhering to the class-based structure [shown previously](streams.md#combining-io-into-a-stream).
-2. Programatically, by defining `IO` and `Schema` subclasses for each of the new streams inputs and outputs.
+2. Programatically, by defining `Processor` and `Schema` subclasses for each of the new streams inputs and outputs.

 Both of these methods are a part of the `kemux.manager.Manager` class, which is responsible for loading and running the streams.